Automated Functional Testing - Why you should seriously consider it

 Automation with CloudQA

-There are quite a few testing tools that can assist in automating the functional tests but the challenge faced by most tools is the automation coverage (specially in large software applications).
+There are quite a few testing tools that can assist in automating the functional tests but the challenge faced by most tools is the automation coverage (especially in large software applications).
 CloudQA has been designed to cover a lot of complex test scenarios.
-The goal of CloudQA is to cover automation of as many functional test cases as possible.
-It starts with a unique ability of CloudQA to discover as many test cases as possible of the software application via an auto learning process.
+The goal of CloudQA is to cover automation of as many functional test cases as possible with it’s integrated selenium-based codeless regression test automation tool.
+It starts with a unique ability of CloudQA to discover as many test cases as possible of the software application via an auto-learning process.
 This, in itself, can save test managers weeks (if not months) of discovering scenarios that can be possibly tested.
-Besides that, some of the complex scenarios that CloudQA handles right out of the box, includes
+Besides that, some of the complex scenarios that CloudQA handles right out of the box includes

 * Table data access